MarcisGailitis/GCP---Associate-Cloud-Engineer/4 Elastic Google Cloud Infrastructure - Scaling and Automation.md

 ### 4.08.
 Google Cloud Marketplace

-- Deploy production-grade solution
+- Deploy a production-grade solution
 - single bill for GCP and third party services
 - Manage solutions using Deployment Manager
-- Notifications when security update is available
+- Notifications when a security update is available
 - Direct access to partner support

 ### 4.09.
 Demo: Launch on Google Cloud Marketplace